 About

-mcgreavy-2019-e1547397599765.jpgI am an Associate Professor of Environmental Communication in the Department of Communication and Journalism at the University of Maine in Orono.
+I am an Associate Professor of Environmental Communication in the Department of Communication and Journalism at the University of Maine in Orono.
 I live and work on Marsh Island within the Penobscot River and homelands of the Penobscot Nation and Wabanaki Tribal Nations where issues of water and territorial rights and encroachment upon sacred sites are ongoing.
-My research, teaching, and service commitments address these and related injustices of colonialism, racism, and wealth inequality.
+My research, teaching, and service commitments address injustices of colonialism, racism, and wealth inequality and, through collaborative approaches to knowledge, I seek to change these structures and histories.

 I’m broadly interested in relationships between water and communication and how tides, rivers, and oceans shape diverse collaborations for justice, decolonization, and resilience.
 I use engaged research methodologies to co-create knowledge about water and communication in the context of coastal shellfishing communities, river restoration and freshwater conservation initiatives, and large-scale science-based collaborations.

 Please contact me if you’d like to learn more about my work or opportunities for joining my research group at the University of Maine.
-I am on sabbatical from September 2022 through August 2023 and will be delayed in responding to emails during this time.

 Contact